 Georgia adopted its national tobacco cessation strategy and clinical guidelines in 2013.
 However, as of 2021, smoking-cessation services are available only in certain privately-owned primary healthcare facilities.
 The costs of which are only partially covered by universal healthcare insurance.
 Although Varenicline2 can be legally purchased from a pharmacy without a prescription, the cost of the medication is not covered by universal healthcare insurance.
 Nevertheless, to improve access to cessation services, treatments for tobacco use have been exempt from VAT and import duties since January 2020.

-Georgia moreover provides a toll-free smoking quitline services for smokers.3 Following the enactment of the new Tobacco Control Law in May 2018, the demand for smoking cessation consultations and information on the new regulations has increased.
+Georgia moreover provides toll-free smoking quitline services for smokers.3 Following the enactment of the new Tobacco Control Law in May 2018, the demand for smoking cessation consultations and information on the new regulations has increased.
 A total of 3,027 people (2,673 men and 354 women) called the tobacco hotline between May-December 2018, while the number of calls in the first four months of 2018 was only 193.
-Of these, around 60% of callers were consulted on smoking cessation, 10% were informed of the new regulations, and 30% people were referred to various medical facilities.
+Of these, around 60% of callers were consulted on smoking cessation, 10% were informed of the new regulations, and 30% of people were referred to various medical facilities.
 Despite the relative increase in demand for the hotline, its effectiveness remains extremely low, with only approximate 0.7% of smokers using the service in 2019.4

 As an additional measure, in 2017 the NCDC launched a Georgian version of a mobile application that helps its users give up smoking.5 The application was initially developed by the Tobacco Control Department of the International Cancer Institute in the United States.
 The interactive app allows for the creation of an individual’s smoking history, sends encouraging individualized advice, provides information on the benefits and guidelines for stopping smoking, amongst other things.
 The number of downloads currently suggests that more than ten thousand users have tried to quit smoking with the help of this app, which accounts for only 1.1% of current smokers.